percona/pmm-doc/source/install/docker.rst

 Running the image
 *****************

-*Pull the latest image; Create a persistent data container; Run the image with the data container mounted on ``/srv``.*
+*1) Pull the latest image; 2) Create a persistent data container; 3) Run the image with the data container mounted on /srv.*

-1. Pull the latest version of the PMM 2 image:
+1. Pull the latest PMM 2 image:

    .. code-block:: bash

       docker pull percona/pmm-server:2

-2. Create a data container (PMM Server uses a separate persistent data container for storing metrics).
+2. Create a data container -- PMM Server uses a separate persistent data container for storing metrics.

    .. code-block:: bash

+      docker create \
+      --volume /srv \
+      --name pmm-data \
-      docker create -v /srv --name pmm-data percona/pmm-server:2 /bin/true
+      percona/pmm-server:2 /bin/true

 3. Run the image to start PMM Server.

    .. code-block:: bash

-      docker run -d -p 80:80 -p 443:443 --volumes-from pmm-data --name pmm-server --restart always percona/pmm-server:2
+      docker run \
+      --detach \
+      --publish 80:80 --publish 443:443 \
+      --volumes-from pmm-data \
+      --name pmm-server \
+      --restart always \
+      percona/pmm-server:2

 .. note::

-   - PMM Server expects that the data volume (initialized with the ``-v`` option) will be ``/srv``.
+   - PMM Server expects the data volume (specified with ``-v``) to be ``/srv``.
 Using any other value will result in data loss when upgrading.

-   - You can prevent updates via the UI by adding the option ``-e DISABLE_UPDATES=true`` when starting the Docker image.
+   - You can prevent updates via the UI by adding ``-e DISABLE_UPDATES=true`` to the ``docker run`` command.

 ************************
 Backing-up and upgrading
 ************************

-*Check installed and available versions; Check image and data mount points; Backup: Rename the image and copy persistent data to the filesystem; Pull the latest image.*
+*1) Check installed and available versions; 2) Check image and data mount points; 3) Backup: Rename the image and copy persistent data to the filesystem; 4) Pull the latest image.*

 1. Check the installed version of PMM Server.
 Here are two methods.